 The colour of your breastmilk might vary, depending on your diet.
 Also, thawed breast milk might seem to have a different odour or consistency than freshly expressed milk.
 It’s still safe to feed though.

 However, if your baby refuses the thawed milk, it might help to shorten the storage time.

-Hope you learned something new?
+Hope you learned something new about breastmilk storage.
 Please share with parents you know, particularly nursing mothers who also have to juggle their jobs with feeding their babies.